MeteorYee/Chinese-word-segmentation/README.md

 ONLY for Pcpt_posTrain.py
 eg. python Pcpt_posTrain.py pos_seg test.txt posmodel pos_result

-note:
+`note`:
-note: avgmodel, exdict_model and posmodel are all the names of my trained models, you can use yours.
+avgmodel, exdict_model and posmodel are all the names of my trained models, you may use yours.

 ## PRF_Score.py: